Wonderful news! Three new arrivals, Albus, Berdy and Brune are now safe and well at Balkasar bear sanctuary

 Unlike wealthy landowners who often carry out events to improve their status, many bear owners are poor and only keep bears as a last resort to get income for them and their families.
 To stop bear baiting for good, a key area of our work that is carried out by the Bioresource Research Centre (BRC), is to provide bear owners with new alternative livelihoods that are sustainable and animal friendly.

-You can help put an end to bear baiting
+Your support helps to put an end to bear baiting

 Prior to Albus, Brune and Berdy arriving at the sanctuary, their lives were filled with nothing but terror, abuse, and hunger.
 They were fed rotten fruit out of dumps and fungus infested bread.
 When they were cubs, they endured the searing pain of burning rods in their muzzles and danced over hot plates as training - only to be forced into the cruel world of bear baiting when they grew up.